Navigate this Report

 - Eaton Cooper Power Systems - Waukesha, Wisconsin - Engineers and manufactures medium- and high-voltage electrical equipment, components, and systems that deliver reliable electric power to homes, industries, businesses, and institutions worldwide.

-On May 21, 2012, Eaton Corp., the power and control systems giant, announced Monday that it would acquire Cooper Industries, catapulting the 90-year-old Eaton into a new class of smart grid competition.
+In May, 2012, Eaton Corp., the power and control systems giant, announced that it would acquire Cooper Industries, catapulting the 90-year-old Eaton into a new class of smart grid competition.

 - DC Systems, Redwood City, CA - A leading developer of Smart Grid software for utilities and large energy users.
 Founded in 1990, the company has pioneered solutions that provide powerful architectural advantages by combining distributed intelligence SCADA computing with centralized data management.
 Customers worldwide use the DC Systems RTscada™ family of products to put intelligence where it is needed—in hundreds of locations such as substations, control centers, and power generation sites—while centralizing configuration, administration and monitoring at the enterprise level.